Jelson9854/GPT_Writing_Test/README.md

 pnpm i
 ```

-You can use yarn or pnpm if desired (I don't recall the syntax)
+You can use yarn or npm if desired (I don't recall the syntax)

 After initializing run the following command to start the environment